Speakers

 Research Interests: Emotion, Learning, Memory, Decision Making, Cognitive Neuroscience, Social Neuroscience, Affective Neuroscience, Neuroeconomics.

-Michael L. Platt , PhD, Director of the Wharton Neuroscience Initiative, James S. Riepe Penn Integrates Knowledge University Professor, Penn G'94
+Michael L. Platt , PhD, James S. Riepe Penn Integrates Knowledge University Professor of Neuroscience, Psychology, and Marketing; Faculty Director, Wharton Neuroscience Initiative, University of Pennsylvania, Penn G'94

 Michael Platt is a neuroscientist known for asking some of the most challenging questions in 21st century neuroscience – and conceiving innovative ways to find the answers.
 Principle questions focus on the biological mechanisms that underlie decision-making in social environments, the grasp of which has broad-scale implications for improving health and welfare in societies worldwide.
 Broad expertise in psychology, economics, evolutionary biology and ethology, in addition to collaborations with colleagues in these fields, have enabled him to reach ever-deeper levels of understanding about the neural bases of cognitive behaviour.
 Michael received his B.A at Yale and his Ph.D. at the University of Pennsylvania, both in anthropology, and did a post-doctoral fellowship in neuroscience at New York University.
 He is the Author of “The Leader’s Brain” (Wharton School Press) and over 200 articles.
 Current teaching at Wharton includes “Introduction to Brain Science for Business” and “The Neuroscience of Business.”

-Mallika S. Sarma, PhD, Assistant Professor of Anthropology, Director of the Health and BioBehavior Lab
+Mallika S. Sarma, PhD, Assistant Professor of Anthropology; Director, Health and BioBehavior Lab, University of Pennsylvania

 Jen Wagner, MD, MS, CEO, PROSPER